-EP1 Support analyses of a range of grade-level complex texts with evidence.
+EP1.
+Support analyses of a range of grade-level complex texts with evidence.
 MP1.
 Make sense of problems SP1.
-Ask questions and EP3 Construct valid arguments from evidence and critique the reasoning of others. and persevere in solving define problems.
-EP4 Build and present knowledge from research by integrating, comparing, and synthesizing ideas from texts. them.
-EP5 Build upon the ideas of others and articulate their own ideas when working collaboratively.
+Ask questions EP3.
+Construct valid arguments from evidence and critique the reasoning of others. and persevere in solving and define EP4.
+Build and present knowledge from research by integrating, comparing, and synthesizing ideas from n texts. them. problems.
+EP5.
+Build upon the ideas of others and articulate his or her own ideas when working collaboratively. · .

-When engaging in tasks aligned with the following Grade 2 ELA Standards:
+When engaging in tasks aligned with the following Grade 4 ELA Standards: